In June, 2014, 30 growers attended a spray coverage demonstration in a potato field in Alliston, Ontario. Our goal was to explore three questions:

-In order to see spray coverage, we placed water sensitive paper in the potato canopy.
-Water sensitive paper turns from yellow to blue when it is contacted by spray (in this case, water).
+In order to see spray coverage, we placed water sensitive paper in the potato canopy (see below).
+Water sensitive paper turns from yellow to blue when it is contacted by water.
 Normally, we use a digital scanner to quantify spray coverage.
-However, it was a very humid day, and this made it difficult for the scanner to discern spray from background.
-We decided to assign a qualitative value to the cards based on coverage.
+However, it was a very humid day and this made it difficult for the scanner to discern spray from background.
+We decided to assign a qualitative value to the papers based on coverage.
 Low (or no) coverage got a score of zero.
 Moderate coverage (enough to offer good control) received a score of one.
-Cards with excessive coverage (anything more than moderate) received a score of two.
+Papers with excessive coverage (anything more than moderate) received a score of two.
 Did I mention this wasn’t a scientific experiment?

-Generally, coarse droplets tend to move in a straight line, and are not easily deflected by moderate wind or travel speed.
-Conversely, fine droplets slow very quickly and move erratically depending on the forces acting on them.
+Generally, Coarse droplets tend to move in a straight line, and are not as easily deflected by moderate wind or travel speed.
+Conversely, Fine droplets slow very quickly and move erratically depending on the forces acting on them.

-This graph may appear to favour small droplets, but be aware that fine droplets are prone to drift and should not be used without making every effort to prevent off-target movement.
-Shrouds, low ambient wind, and slower ground speed can help, but only a little.
-The best drift-mitigating option that still allows the use of finer droplets is an air-assist option on the boom, which would also improve under-leaf coverage.
-I’ve seen it in field tomato.
-It’s disappointing that there aren’t more self-propelled sprayers in Ontario that offer this feature (I have seen Hardi and Agtec).
+This graph may appear to favour smaller droplets, but be aware that Fine droplets are prone to drift and evaporation and should not be used without making every effort to prevent off-target movement.
+Shrouds, low ambient wind, and slower ground speed can help.
+To my mind, the best drift-mitigating option that still allows the use of finer droplets is an air-assist option on the boom, which would also improve under-leaf coverage.
+I’ve seen it in field tomato, soybean and even field corn.
+It’s disappointing that there aren’t more self-propelled sprayers in Ontario that offer this feature.

 Generally, raising the volume-per-hectare translates to improves coverage, but at some point there is a diminishing return.
 Imagine comparing coverage between 1 L/ha and 100 L/ha – there would be a big difference.
 Now imagine comparing 500 L/ha to 1,000 L/ha – probably not much difference, because drenched is drenched.